burke-md/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- This project has been run on port 3001.
+Feel free to change to 8080 vis CONST PORT at top of express_server.js